michaelreadyone/michael-portfolio/final_project_jiang.md

 - Data 4: NBA Draft 1980-2017
     - https://www.kaggle.com/pmp5kh/nba-draft-19802017
     - Information of drafted players is from here.
 A performance tracking will be show from this data to show how those top drafted player perform through the years.
-And more insteresting charts may be generated from here.
+And possibly more interesting charts will be generated from here.

 # Method and medium
-For this project, I started here in github to give some initial ideas with outlines and sketches.
-Based on the stroy arc and elements.
-I will add more details into those structures and I will continue diging more interesting stories and adding more insightful data visualizations from those data about NBA players.
-I will tried most vistualization tools from the class and choose the most effective ways to do the data visualization.
-I will also frequently ask my peers to review my work and give me feedback so that I know my ideas are properply demonstrated.
+For this project, I started here in Github to give some initial ideas with outlines and sketches.
+Based on the story arc and elements.
+I will add more details into those structures and I will continue digging more interesting stories and adding more insightful data visualizations from those data about NBA players.
+I will tried most visualization tools from the class and choose the most effective ways to do the data visualization.
+I will also frequently ask my peers to review my work and give me feedback so that I know my ideas are accurately and concisely demonstrated.
 From the demonstration of Shorthand in class, I found that this would be a great tool to show my idea and therefore I will choose Shorthand as my project platform.